Frequently Asked Questions (FAQs)

 Remember that part of the Next Steps at Vanderbilt program agenda is to encourage independence.
 While the students are supported by a circle of support composed of their Ambassadores, there are times when the students will have time alone.
 Ambassadores are encouraged to fade their assistance as early as they can, and then continue to enjoy time spent together in a purely social context.

 What is an Ambassadore?

 A diverse group of individuals from the Vanderbilt University student body are selected to serve as peer mentors.
 The students receive training and on-going support from Next Steps at Vanderbilt staff.
-VU students have the opportunity to be academic tutors, daily planning buddies, work-out buddies, lunch buddies or job trainers for the program students.
+VU students have the opportunity to serve as academic tutors, daily planners, work-out partners, lunch partners, or campus life Ambassadores.

 Are tutors available to students?

 Yes.
 Each student enrolled through Next Steps typically has 2-3 Ambassadores who will serve as academic tutors.